Sabena Flight 571: Aftermath

 Halsa and Rima Tannous were eventually sentenced to life imprisonment—Halsa for 220 years.
 They were freed in November 1983, in a prisoner exchange after the 1982 Lebanon War.
+Halsa later passed away on 28 March 2020 due to cancer in Jordan.
+Prior to Halsa's death, she told Israeli newspaper Maariv that she "doesn't regret the operation".

 Sabena continued to operate the aircraft for another five years, until it was purchased by Israel Aircraft Industries.
 It was eventually sold to the Israeli Air Force, and served as a spy plane for many years, participating in most of the Air Force's long-range operations.

 Captain Levy, a Royal Air Force veteran who took part in strategic bombing missions over Germany during World War II and also in the Berlin airlift, had joined Sabena in 1952.
-He retired in 1982 and died of a heart attack, at a hospital near his home in Dover on 1 August 2010.
+He retired in 1982.
+He died of a heart attack, at a hospital near his home in Dover on 1 August 2010.
 The hijacking took place on his 50th birthday.